brisa-build/brisa/packages/docs/api-reference/functions/dangerHTML.md

 }
 ```

 Another way to use `dangerHTML` is to import an HTML file and inject it into the DOM.
-For this, you can use the `with` keyword to specify the type of the file you are importing.
+For this, you can use the `with` keyword to import the file with the type `text`.

 ```tsx
 import html from "./file.html" with { type: "text" };